 Similarly, hybrid recruitment arose out of the necessity for alternate methods of talent acquisition, due to the adoption of remote work and cancellation of in-person activities.
 Upon its adoption, recruiters discovered the value of hybrid recruiting has many benefits.
 And an overwhelming majority of 81% of talent professionals agree that virtual recruiting will continue post-Covid.
 Hybrid hiring may well become the new standard.

 What is hybrid recruiting?

 “Hybrid recruiting is the combination of virtual recruiting and in-person recruiting tactics as part of an overall talent acquisition strategy that yields better results than each approach on its own.”

 Hybrid recruitment doesn’t solely refer to the in-person and online interview process but also encompasses the full range of recruitment, including placing job ads for sourcing candidates, selecting them, communicating with team members, and collecting candidate feedback.
 With the pandemic shutting down all in-person activities, companies sped up technological adoption with the trending recruitment metrics to track in the recruitment space.
-However, although hybrid recruitment gained a lot of attention in 2020, the approach was adopted by organizations well before the pandemic.
+However, although the hybrid recruitment model gained a lot of attention in 2020, the approach was adopted by organizations well before the pandemic.